What is a Beneficiary?

 Providing as much information as possible will ensure that there is no confusion about your wishes, that your beneficiaries can be found, and that your benefits will be distributed in a timely manner.

-If you can, add information like:
+If you can, add information such as:

 • Mailing address